WrenMcQueary/WrenMcQueary.github.io/about.md

 ### My goals

-I'm an ML tecnologist, backend software engineer, and ethics researcher currently working in ML testing research at the INSPIRED Lab of Dr. Brittany Johnson.
-I'm looking to get involved in social impact technology after I finish my MS program in computer science in May 2023.
+I'm a public interest technologist, ML tecnologist, data scientist, and backend software engineer currently working a 10-week fellowship at the U.S. Census Bureau.
+I'm looking to continue my involvement in public interest technology after I finish my fellowship in August 2023.

-Read below to see how my research and academic experiences have positioned me to succeed in social impact tech and motivated me to pursue social equity.
+Read below to see how my research and academic experiences have positioned me to succeed in public interest tech and motivated me to pursue social equity.

 ### Undergraduate student at Northwestern University